How to use the PE & Sports premium in Oxford, South East

 Why Sports Premium Funding 2021 can be used across Oxford

-As part of the Government’s policy to enhance the provision of athletics and sport in primary schools, additional funding has actually been designated to all schools through the PE and Sport Grant.
-This allocation of 19,614 is based upon overall pupil numbers.
-To check out a summary, and an in-depth report, of our Sports Premium funding for 2018-19 simply click on the links listed below!.
+As part of the Government’s policy to improve the provision of athletics and sport in primary schools, additional funding has actually been designated to all schools through the PE and Sport Grant.
+This allowance of 19,614 is based upon overall pupil numbers.
+To check out a summary, and a comprehensive report, of our Sports Premium funding for 2018-19 simply click on the links listed below!.

-Sports Premium (St. Mary’s Sport Premium Report – listed below) Sport Premium The school receives additional funding to enhance the provision of PE and sport.
-The four objectives of the Primary PE and Sport Premium funding are: To enhance the quality of existing PE teaching through continuing expert knowing in PE for generalists, so that all primary pupils enhance their health, abilities and physical literacy, and have wider direct exposure to a series of sports.
+Sports Premium (St. Mary’s Sport Premium Report – listed below) Sport Premium The school receives additional funding to improve the provision of PE and sport.
+The 4 objectives of the Primary PE and Sport Premium funding are: To improve the quality of existing PE teaching through continuing expert knowing in PE for generalists, so that all primary pupils improve their health, abilities and physical literacy, and have wider direct exposure to a series of sports.